 '''

-open_write (name: str, mimetype: str = ", append: bool = False) \rightarrow IO[Any] returns a writable file io stream
+open_write (name: str, mimetype: str = None, append: bool = False) \rightarrow typing.IO[typing.Any] returns a writable file io stream

 '''

 '''

 validate\path(path: str) \rightarrow str

 '''

 Validates the given relative path.
 If the vfs is loading from a package, the path is returned unmodified if it is valid.
 If the vfs is loading from a file system location, the absolute path is returned if it is valid.